-- Follow an English-like syntax that makes it easier to read and write.
-Or,
+- Follow an English-like syntax that makes them easier to read and write

-- Offer inbuilt modules and functions that can be utilized without knowing in-depth about the particular language.
-Or,
+- Offer inbuilt modules and functions that can be used without having in-depth knowledge about the particular language

-For one, HTML is not a programming language, so it doesn’t work on logic as such.
-It’s a markup language used for creating skeletons of webpages or web apps.
-As a result, to master HTML, all you need to know is the basic syntax, important tags, and how the tags are invoked and utilized.
+HTML is not a programming language, so it doesn’t work on logic as such.
+To master HTML, all you need to know is the basic syntax, important tags, and how the tags are invoked and utilized.
 Because of these reasons, HTML is a pretty easy language to learn, and mastering it will give a good start to your FAANG interview preparation.

-- There are different frameworks and libraries for HTML that can be utilized for different purposes, but to know how to use them, one needs to know the basics of the working of HTML.
+- There are different frameworks and libraries for HTML for various purposes, but to know how to use them, one needs to know the basic working of HTML.

-- Facebook uses FBML (Facebook Markup Language) for its page creation, which is a modified version of HTML.
+- Facebook uses FBML (Facebook Markup Language) for its page creation, a modified version of HTML.
 Working knowledge of HTML will help you master different variants of HTML with ease.

 - Angular JS is an open-source framework developed and maintained by Google for binding data from databases to the front-end.

-- React JS, another JS framework, is developed and maintained by Facebook.
-React Native is another very powerful JS framework introduced by Facebook that can be used to make iOS and Android applications too.
+- React JS, another popular JS framework, is developed and maintained by Facebook.
+React Native is also a very powerful JS framework introduced by Facebook that can be used to develop iOS and Android applications.

 - C programming language is often used for working with embedded systems, whether it is scripting applications or drivers.